 Visit Saint-Etienne, France

 Saint-Etienne is an exciting and creative city that will surely surprise you.
-Located in the Auvergne-Rhône Alpes, in eastern-central France, Saint-Étienne is only 50 km from Lyon, so it makes a perfect day trip from the City of Lights.
+Located in the Auvergne-Rhône Alpes region (Eastern – Central France), Saint-Étienne is only 50 km from Lyon, so it makes a perfect day trip from the City of Lights.
 However, there are so many cool things to do in Saint-Etienne that we highly recommend spending at least one night here.

-Are you planning a trip to Saint-Etienne last minute?
+Are you planning your Saint-Etienne trip last minute?

 Below are some of the best Saint-Etienne tours, hotels, and more!

 Looking to travel around Saint-Etienne independently?
 Click here for the best rental car rates in Saint-Etienne.